cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The software we offer resembles a decentralized google:

-- [A protocol spec and the rationale behind it](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x): will help to implement the idea using any technology
+- [protocol spec and the rationale behind it](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x): will help to implement the idea using any technology
 - [go-cyber](https://github.com/cybercongress/go-cyber): our implementation using cosmos-sdk
 - [cyber.page](https://cyber.page/): PoC reference web interface
 - [launch-kit](https://github.com/cybercongress/launch-kit): useful tools for launching cosmos-sdk based chains
 - [cyberindex](https://github.com/cybercongress/cyberindex): GraphQL middleware for cyber protocol
-- [euler-foundation](https://mainnet.aragon.org/#/eulerfoundation): mainnet predecessor of [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation): the DAO, which will handle all the donated ETH
+- [euler-foundation](https://mainnet.aragon.org/#/eulerfoundation): mainnet predecessor of the [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation): the DAO, which will handle all the donated ETH
 - [documentation](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md) and [various side tools](https://github.com/cybercongress) that will help you dive into the rabbit hole

 But it's not just that.
 The idea is bigger and goes further than just primitive search.
 The offer is a playground and a foundation for [software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35), a new paradigm shift in programming and computing.

 Cybers mission is to build common public knowledge.
 They will achieve this by (a) replacing hyperlinks with cyberlinks, (b) developing a universal open search mechanism, and (с) building more resilient internet infrastructure.

 Cyber solves the problem of opening up the centralised semantics core of the Internet.
-It does so by growing and opening up access to the semantics core taught to it by the users.
+It does so by growing and opening up access to evergrowing semantics core taught to it by the users.
 This allows designing a trustless, provable and censor-free method of communication between users who create content and those searching for it.

 Via its distributed infrastructure, Cyber introduces a protocol for provable communication between consensus computers of relevance.
 This allows creating a provable and relevant knowledge database to interact with.
 The interesting thing is that such a simple mechanism allows creating a lot of powerful tools as a result.